This apricot ice cream is sure to be your new favorite summer dessert! Pick up some fresh apricots and then turn them into a decadent frozen treat!

 Grilled Apricot Ice Cream

 July is National Ice Cream Month!
 I think it’s the bee’s knees!
 Who doesn’t love ice cream in the summer heat?
 It’s great for after summer camp and play dates at the park.
-We also love to stop by a little soft serve place by our local pool and enjoy a snack before driving home.
+We also love to stop by a little soft serve place near our local pool and enjoy a snack before driving home.
 My daughter loves it when we have dessert first and go backwards!

 In my last post, I grilled up some apricots and enjoyed those off the grill.

-I didn’t eat all of them, the intention was to have enough to make the ice cream.
-I had more than enough and the results were amazing!
+I didn’t eat all of them: the intention was to have enough to make the ice cream.
+I had more than enough, and the results were amazing!
 I also wanted to try something new so I was poking around other ice cream recipes and saw that some were using Crème fraîche in place of cream.
 This would give a little more tang to the flavor and I liked it.